fortrabbit/legal/data-collection.md

 ## Backups

 Backups (if booked) for active Apps have a schedule and a retention period as stated with the documentation of the backups.
 Some days (period might vary) after App deletion the last remaining backups will get deleted as well.
 This extra retention feature allows to recover recently-deleted Apps (with backups enabled) in case of mistakes.

+## Additional emergency snapshots

+Daily emergency backup snapshot are created for all Apps.
+They have a seven days retention period.
+Those are meant for emergency cases only and not easily accessible.
+Once an App is deleted these snapshots will fade out with the retention period.

 ## Data disclosure